DrMattG/Hedges_g/ReadME.md

 Often the standard error is mistakenly reported as the standard deviation, this has a big effect on the calculation of the standardised mean difference.
 If you calculate a very large (greater than 5) Hedges' g estimate you might want to check the calculation and the original paper to make sure that the data has been extracted correctly.

+### The underlying data

+The data used are ecological.
+Different subject areas will have different typical effect sizes.

+Currently the underlying distribution comes from [Fox 2022](https://doi.org/10.1002/ece3.9521).
+These are 7436 Hedges g effect sizes.
+The original data had 8396 studies but several had clear errors (Effect sizes over 100 for example!), so I used the first and third quartiles to identify and remove any outliers.

 ## How to run the App?

 You can launch the App [here](https://drmatt.shinyapps.io/Hedges_g_checker/)